csouers/chrysler-ccd/README.md

 # chrysler-ccd

-Intital code by Chris Souers.
-Contributions by Chris O.
+Collection of Arduino sketches for interacting with the data bus utilized on various Chrysler vehicles circa 1980-2000.

-Basic code to read and write to the Chrysler CCD bus.
-Write code is not completely finished, but is generally functional.
-Will require rewrite to conform to bus communication specifications.
+Basic code to read the Chrysler CCD bus via UART.
+Write code is being worked on by Chris O and Chris (Ascension) at the moment 3-26-2016.

-1MHz clock generation done via TimerOne library.
+1MHz clock generation done via external oscillator (PN MXO45HS-3C-1M0000 - available @ DigiKey).

 Sketch utilizes Intersil CDP68HC68S1E.
 Is available through eBay and AliExpress